Sharing Insights, Shaping Debate at insideMOBILITY Digital (3 of 3)

 Setting the scene, Johnson explained how COVID-19 has accelerated engagement with the issue of sustainable mobility.
-Indeed, with so many people forced to work from home during lockdown, COVID-19 has heightened awareness of the environmental impacts of globalized business and travel.
+Indeed, with so many people forced to work from home during lockdown, COVID-19 has heightened awareness of the environmental impacts of globalised business and travel.
 And in a quick live poll, 43% of attendees confirmed they were planning to change their mobility policies as a result of the pandemic.

 As more and more businesses commit to carbon neutrality, pressure is increasing on mobility to meet sustainability requirements in RFPs, and to help clients achieve net zero targets.
 In the post-COVID world, explained Johnson, this is likely to lead to a decline in long-term assignee populations.
 “And while mobility may re-establish itself,” said Johnson, “it’s likely to be in different forms, for example through project-based and virtual workers.”